molgenis/molgenis/docs/developer_documentation/ref-swagger.md

   	public String exampleOperation(@RequestParam(defaultValue = "false") boolean exmapleBoolean) {
   ```
-  For real live examples see the `UserAccountController.java` in MOLGENIS.
+  For real life examples see the `UserAccountController.java` in MOLGENIS.

-This is all concerning the generated swagger-documentation in MOLGENIS.